rbbrandon/OnDemand-AutoImport/README.md

 * Added extended student match checking.
 * Added coloured output.
 * Added option to mark students not in the CSV as "DELETED".
+* Added output saying *what* changed with a student record to cause the update.

 ## v1.0
 * Initial Release